Entrepreneurs have to pay the value added tax (VAT) invoiced to its customers. This is how it’s done.

 The UID as VAT number

 The old six-digit VAT number was replaced on 01.01.2014.
-Now only the UID can be validly used as a VAT number.
+Now only the Unique Enterprise Identification Number (UID) can be validly used as a VAT number.

 In accordance with Article 26 (2)(a) of the Law on VAT (LTVA), companies subject to VAT are required to mention on their invoices the number under which they are registered in the register of parties liable to VAT.
 With the UID, the addition of “VAT” must appear after the number.